nodech/gpg-setup/readme.md

     - Send signed key or upload to key servers
   - disable or delete old keys

+## Encryption/Decryption

+When encrypting something for someone, you will need to have their keys imported.
+You can send to multiple people at once.
+Before sending email you may need to verify what are the preferences they have set up, because in case of multi person encryption it will reduce to most common one (which in turn can weaken security).

+Note: Make sure you plaintext version of encrypted message.
+Note: If you want to be able to decrypt data when encrypting (either to one person or group of people), you need to specify yourself as recipient.
+Note: Always check signatures whenever you receive encrypted email.
+Because otherwise you can't be sure where its coming form.
+(And use signatures yourself)

+## Additional notes

+### Anonymous disclosure
+Sometimes you might want to keep your identity private, for some time.
+You can generate new key pair and use that without disclosing your original identity.
+After some time you can easily prove that you have the private key of temporary keypair by decrypting some data encrypted to that public key.

 ## References
 *Note: some of these links use `gpg v1` and flags, outputs or key choices might not match.*